 My name is Passepartout, the year is 1872, and while the following statement may seem a tad ridiculous, I have in fact just accompanied my master, Phileas Fogg, on his attempt to circumnavigate the globe within 80 days.
 The journey was full of daunting choices and experiences, each leading to an event of sorts to be dealt with.
-Some perilous, other profitable, while some… are best described as ‘genuinely exciting’.
+Some are perilous, others profitable, and then there are those best described as… ‘genuinely exciting’.
 What an adventure!

 Speaking of inventory, chances are this part of the experience can be either troublesome, incredibly useful, or somewhere in-between, depending on your planning skills, given its limitations.
 Sure, additional storage can be purchased, but every now and then, you’ll have to use a means of transportation which only has room for so many suitcases, forcing you to sell items which may or may not prove beneficial further down the road.
 Realistic and annoying at the same time, yet oddly appropriate, all things considered.